US$ 400pp

 • International flight airfare

-• Accommodation and meals in Kathmandu before the tour and after the tour
+• Accommodation in Kathmandu before the tour and after the tour

 • Dinner and lunch (in Kathmandu, Nagarkot, Bhaktapur)